-"This contains heparan sulfate, which works at the cellular level to rejuvenate the skin and reverse pigmentation.
-It doesn't cause skin irritation and has the advantage of other anti-aging ingredients to help with overall skin brightening." — David Shafer, MD, FACS, double board-certified plastic surgeon in New York City
+This dermal repair cream contains heparan sulfate, an ingredient that works at the cellular level to rejuvenate the skin and reverse pigmentation.
+"It doesn't cause skin irritation, and has the advantage of other anti-aging ingredients to help with overall skin brightening," says David Shafer, MD, FACS, double board-certified plastic surgeon in New York City

-"When I was pregnant, I used Elizabeth Arden's Retexturizing Pads with 5% glycolic acid.
-They are intended to safely exfoliate the top layers for a clearer, more radiant and even-toned appearance.
-Rub the pads on your skin in a circular motion, going around your face two to three times, then rinse." — Dendy Engelman
+These pads, containing 5% glycolic acid, are safe for pregnancy.
+"They are intended to safely exfoliate the top layers for a clearer, more radiant and even-toned appearance.
+Rub the pads on your skin in a circular motion, going around your face two to three times, then rinse," Engelman says.

-"Peppermint and grapefruit oils tone and resurface the skin.
-Glycolic acid has the smallest molecules in the AHA (alpha hydroxy acid) group, allowing it to penetrate the skin more deeply to treat uneven texture." — Kim Devin, co-founder of Dr. Roebuck's
+If you prefer a toner over a cream, reach for this one by Dr. Roebuck's.
+It's got peppermint and grapefruit oils to tone, and glycolic acid to resurface and brighten the skin.
+"Glycolic acid has the smallest molecules in the AHA (alpha hydroxy acid) group, allowing it to penetrate the skin more deeply to treat uneven texture," says Kim Devin, co-founder of Dr. Roebuck's